wittfabian/djangae/docs/gauth.md

 If you want to write your own permissions system, but you still want to take advantage of the authentication provided by the Google Users API, then you may want to subclass `djangae.contrib.gauth.common.models.GaeAbstractBaseUser`.

-## Authentication for Unknown Users
+## Authentication for unknown users

 By default Djangae will deny access for unknown users (unless the user is an administrator for the App Engine application).